babab/tagfile/README.md

 -   prune index from files that got moved or deleted
 -   print results of *list* and *find* commands terminated with a null character to use for piping to other utilities like xargs.
+-   configure aliases for certain commands and options (like git alias)

 Features to be implemented in later versions: